 Day One – Port Clinton to Marblehead

 Starting from the western shores of the region and moving east, you’ll begin your lighthouse adventure at the restored Port Clinton Lighthouse.
 Originally at the mouth of the Portage River, the lighthouse built in 1896 sat on private property for six decades, until she was lovingly restored and brought to her new home at Water Works Park in 2016.
-A replica Lightkeeper’s Boathouse is also located in the park, along with a new in 2020 “Lightkeeper” sculpture on display through fall.
-While the grounds are open and accessible year-round, the lighthouse is not open for tours this year.
+A replica Lightkeeper’s Boathouse is also located in the park along with a “Lightkeeper” sculpture.
+The grounds are open and accessible year-round, while the lighthouse is open for tours on Saturdays through Labor Day.
 Don’t forget to grab a photo with the “Lake Erie Love” sign also on display at Water Works Park.

 Heading east on SR 163 via car, you’ll turn north on SR 53 at Catawba to drive your vehicle aboard the Miller Ferry, bound for Put-in-Bay.
 Yep, you can road trip right across the lake!
 Vehicles are accepted on a first-come, first-served basis Monday-Friday.
 Round-trip vehicles are not permitted on weekends.
 Or, leave your vehicle behind and plan to rent a bicycle or golf cart upon arrival to the island.
 From the Lime Kiln dock (Miller Ferry arrival point) you’ll drive up the hill (or walk to the top and rent your island transportation) and turn left on Langram Rd. en route to the South Bass Island Lighthouse.
 Operated by Ohio Sea Grant and listed on the National Register of Historic Places, the lighthouse was first lit in 1897 to mark the south passage between Sandusky and Toledo.
-The grounds are open to the public and offer breathtaking lakeside views, however no tours will be offered this year.
+The grounds are open to the public and offer breathtaking lakeside views.
+Tours are available on Fridays through the end of August and by appointment for groups.
 After taking in the lighthouse and views, head back out on Langram Rd. to downtown Put-in-Bay where you can grab a bite to eat, do some shopping, or simply enjoy DeRivera Park in the heart of town.
 Be sure to make note of ferry departure times so you can make it back to the mainland in time to enjoy your next stops.

 Once you’ve returned to the mainland via the ferry, continue south on SR 53 towards SR 2.
 Just before the highway entrance, turn left on E. State Rd and then right on E. Bayshore Rd.
 Continue on E. Bayshore Rd. along the bottom side of the Marblehead peninsula to The Keeper’s House.
 This 1822 limestone home was the residence of the first three lighthouse keepers of the Marblehead Lighthouse.
 Check out the Ohio Historical Marker on site.
-Summer events at The Keeper’s House have been postponed, but it’s still a unique part of area maritime history to view.
+Tours are offered at The Keeper’s House twice a week; check their website for a schedule to see this unique part of area maritime history.
 Continue east on E. Bayshore Rd. around the tip of the peninsula, where you’ll find the grounds of the Marblehead Lighthouse State Park, home to the lighthouse, the Marblehead Lighthouse Historical Society museum (located in a more recent keeper’s house), and the U.S. Coastguard Lifesaving Station replica.

 The oldest continually-operating lighthouse on the Great Lakes, the Marblehead Lighthouse is also one of the most visited and photographed spots on Lake Erie.
-While the tower and buildings are not operating this year due to COVID-19, the state park’s grounds offer wonderful sightseeing opportunities, with views of the Lake Erie islands and Sandusky across the bay, as well as picnic grounds, and walking trails.
+The lightouse tower and buildings are open daily for tours through Labor Day.
+Additionally, the state park’s grounds offer wonderful sightseeing opportunities, with views of the Lake Erie islands and Sandusky across the bay, as well as picnic grounds, and walking trails.

 A couple of lighthouse-themed lodging options are available for your overnight stay.
-Near the Marblehead Lighthouse there is the Marblehead Lite Bed & Breakfast or the Lighthouse Resort Hotel.
+Near the Marblehead Lighthouse there is the Marblehead Lite Bed & Breakfast or the Lighthouse Lodge, good for larger groups.
 If you’re road-tripping via RV consider heading east for the night and staying at Lighthouse Point at Cedar Point in Sandusky – one of your stops on day two.
 Rest up…you’ve got a big day tomorrow!